SoahamMoulree/ALU_SYSTEMVERILOG/README.md

 ## PROJECT OVERVIEW
 - This project details the comprehensive verification of a parameterized Arithmetic Logic Unit (ALU) using a modern, class-based SystemVerilog testbench.
 The primary objective is to ensure the functional and timing correctness of the ALU design through a structured and reusable verification environment.
 ### VERFICATION_DOC :
- - Contains documentatiton for the project.
+ - Contains documentation for the project.
 ### VERFICATION_PLAN :
 - Contains the test,functional coverage and assertion plan for the project.